56.6K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Islamabad air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Islamabad is currently 4.5 times the WHO annual air quality guideline value

 Moderate 76 US AQI